 On my first trip to Bali, I noticed some interesting stick puppets.
 They were called Wayang Kulit or the Indonesian shadow puppets.

-At first, I had no clue what these stick figures with leather/paper bodies represented.
+At first, I had no clue what these stick figures with leather or paper bodies represented.
 A little digging led me to the vast world of shadow puppetry in Indonesia and Bali.
-It was not only factually intriguing but showed me a whole different side of Balinese culture.
+It was not only intriguing but also showed me a different side of Balinese culture.

-So, I could not help but share this exciting guide of Wayang Kulit of Indonesia which includes the following.
+So, I could not help but share this exciting guide of Wayang Kulit of Indonesia, including the following.

 • All about Indonesian shadow puppets history and intriguing facts.

-• Why is this shadow puppet theatre so special?
+• Why is this shadow puppet theatre so unique?
 (It is on the UNESCO list of intangible cultural heritage)

-If you would like to read more about Bali and its culture, here are some related posts.
+Here are some related posts if you would like to read more about Bali and its culture.

 If not, let’s move on to the subject of Wayang Kulit.
 Hoping that, at the end of this article, you will have a fair idea of what the Balinese shadow puppets or the Indonesian puppet theatre stands for.